ombegov/policy-v2/_m-17-05/index.md

 November 4, 2016

+# M-17-05

-# M-17-05  EXECUTIVE DEPARTMENTS AND AGENCIES
+## MEMORANDUM FOR HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES

 ## FROM: Shaun Donovan- Director

 # SUBJECT:	Fiscal Year 2016 - 2017 Guidance on Federal Information Security and Privacy Management Requirements

 ## Purpose